liyao001/BioQueueDoc/source/cluster.rst

 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++
 Cluster users usually do not have root privilege, and the python installation may be out-of-date.
-So it may be hard for biologists to configure the python enviorment for BioQueue, here we provide a helper script in *deploy/python_pip_non_root.sh*.
+So it may be hard for biologists to configure the python environment for BioQueue, here we provide a helper script in *deploy/python_pip_non_root.sh*.
 This shell script will download source code of Python 2.7.13 from `Python.org <https://www.python.org>`_ and compile it on the machine.
 You can run the script by running::